Yash-Handa/Socio-Konnect/README.md

 ## Response Compression

 The response object is gzip compressed using [compression](https://www.npmjs.com/package/compression).
 To request for an uncompressed response use **x-no-compression** in the request header.

+## NPM Commands

+* `npm install` - installs all the dependencies
+* `npm start` - lints the server and client script, starts eslint on watch mode on server scripts and starts the project at **localhost:1998** in debug mode.
+* `npm run lint-server` - lints the server scripts (all scripts except that in node_module and public directory) once.
+* `npm run lint-client` - lints the client scripts (all scripts in the public directory) once.
+* `npm run lint-w` - starts the linter in watch mode.
+When called from root directory it watches the server scripts and when called in public directory it watches the client scripts.
+* `npm run localTunnel` - exposes **localhost:1998** to the world wide web
+* `npm run lt` - runs `npm start` and `npm run localTunnel` in parallel

 ## Notes